 We are an approved participant in the SBA Preferred Lenders Program ("PLP").
 As an SBA Preferred Lender, we are able to offer SBA loans to our clients without being subject to the potentially lengthy SBA approval process for application, servicing or liquidation actions necessary for lenders that are not SBA Preferred Lenders.
 Through the PLP, the SBA delegates the final credit extension decision to certain lending institutions, as well as most servicing and liquidation authority.
 The SBA periodically reviews the lending operations of participating lenders to assess, among other things, whether the lender exhibits prudent risk management.
-When weaknesses are identified, the SBA may request corrective actions or impose enforcement actions, including revocation of the lender's SBA Preferred Lenders to assess who are SBA Preferred Lenders, and as a result we could experience a material adverse effect on our financial results.
+When weaknesses are identified, the SBA may request corrective actions or impose enforcement actions, including revocation of the lender's SBA Preferred Lender status.
+If we lose our status as an SBA Preferred Lender, we may lose some or all of our customers to lenders who are SBA Preferred Lenders, and as a result we could experience a material adverse effect on our financial results.